criipto/docs-old/_includes/snippets/oauth2-code-flow.md

 {% endiconnote %}

-You may configure Criipto Verify  to retrieve the user information from  either the `userinfo` endpoint - the default option - or you may explicitely choose the `fromTokenEndpoint` in the user info response strategy instead:
+You may configure Criipto Verify  to retrieve the user information from  either the `userinfo` endpoint - the default option - or you may explicitly choose the `fromTokenEndpoint` in the user info response strategy instead:
 ![OAuth2 code flow](/images/userinfo-responsestrategy-fromtokenendpoint.png)